johsteffens/beth/lib/bhvm/README.md

 A holor has well defined operations like addition, multiplication, convolution, transposition, etc.
 Where suitable operations are expressed as operators, which are dedicated objects.

-## Holor Virtual Machine
+## Holor Virtual Machine (HVM)
-The holor virtual machine is a virtual machine with holors as data elements holor-operands as principal instructions.
-Additional instructions controlling program flow (loops, branches) can be part of the virtual machine.
+We define the HVM as virtual machine with holors as data elements holor-operands as principal instructions.
+A HVM contains at least the following components:

+1. A database for storing holors where each holor is addressable by an integer index.

+2. A collection of _virtual machine operations_ (vop).
+Each vop representing an operation of arity n on holors and containing an array of n+1 indices, where the first n indices address the input holors and the last one the output holor of the given operation.
+Normally, a vop can handle holors of all data types (f2_t or f3_t) in any combination.

+3. An executable array of vop, called _track_.
+Executing a track means executing all vop in the track from first to last in given sequence.

+4. An database of tracks, called _library_.

+Additional components are allowed but not mandatory.
+Typically such components would include operations such as conditional execution, jump, loop, branch, call-subroutine, etc (tuning a HVM into a Turing Machine).

 ------
 <sub>&copy; 2019, 2020 Johannes B. Steffens</sub>